 Are you interested in playing an active role in co-participation at Leiden University?
 To gain a clearer picture of the various co-participation bodies, you are welcome to attend their public meetings.
 For more information about co-participation via the university and faculty councils, you can contact the parties that are active within these councils.
 You could also consider founding your own party.
 If you would like to become a member of a programme committee, get in touch with your programme’s own committee.

-If you want to have a say in matters that concern education, you can join the faculty co-participation council or the Education Committee.
+If you want to have a say in matters that concern education, you can join the Faculty Council or one of the Programme Committees.

-The Faculty Councilis the representative body of our faculty, whose role it is to criticaly follow the Faculty Board, advise and sometimes participate in decisions on important issues.
+The Faculty Council is the representative body of our faculty, whose role it is to criticaly follow the Faculty Board, advise and sometimes participate in decisions on important issues.
 Both staff and students are represented.
-During elections will be determined who will serve on the Faculty Council.
+During elections it will be determined who will serve on the Faculty Council.
 Each month the Faculty Board and Council meet to consider matters such as finance, personnel, education and facility services.